Ayush-Gaud/Forecasting-Using-Time-Series-Analysis/README.md

 # Forecasting-Using-Time-Series-Analysis

 This project explores various time series forecasting techniques applied to real-world datasets.
 It demonstrates end-to-end workflows including data preprocessing, visualization, stationarity checks, model selection, evaluation, and forecasting.
+It then applies classical time series analysis techniques to forecast daily closing prices of Apple stock using business-day frequency data.
+It explores various statistical modeling approaches, including ARIMA, ARIMAX, and Exponential Smoothing, and evaluates them based on accuracy metrics such as MAPE, MAE, and RMSE.